 |Zip/Postal Code: 83|

 |Nearest ferry port||Marseille||60 minutes|

 |Nearest river||5 minutes|

 |Nearest supermarket||3 minutes|

 |Nearest train station||Aix-en-Provence||45 minutes|

 Communications are great.
 The village is just twenty minutes north of the town of Saint-Maximin-Sainte-Baume on the A8 motorway which runs across the south of France from northern Italy to Spain.
-And within 60 minutes drive there are two international airports and the TGV rail line to Paris.
+And in 60 -90 minutes drive there are two international airports and the TGV rail line to Paris.

 The house is situated on the main ‘Place’, at the very heart of this small but active and very authentically French village.
 Across from the house is the local boulangerie, boucherie, bar, corner shop and restaurant.
 Five minutes walk away is a pharmacy, boules and tennis court, and park with a dedicated children’s play area.

 Parking is plentiful and free just around the corner from the property.